What You Need to Know About GA4 and What to Do About It

 What does this mean for my Conductor integration?

-In the meantime, keep your UA account live to keep your integration with Conductor active.
+Given this, we recommend that you keep your UA account live to keep your integration with Conductor active.
 You can and should have UA and GA4 implemented on your site at the same time.
 Beside maintaining the integration, it will give you time to set up your customizations in GA4 while allowing UA to continue capturing data in your current setup, including any custom conversions and revenue tracking.

 What if I need more information or assistance for my account?